YosysHQ/yosys/docs/source/using_yosys/yosys_flows.rst

    :language: yoscrypt
    :caption: ``docs/source/code_examples/synth_flow/techmap_01.ys``

-Lets see if it is correct..
+To see if it is correct we can use the following code:

+.. todo:: replace inline yosys script code

 .. code:: yoscrypt